 An active/passive FireCluster uses a virtual MAC address, calculated based on the Cluster ID and the interface numbers.
 If you configure more than one active/passive FireCluster on the same subnet, it is important to know how to set the Cluster ID to avoid a possible virtual MAC address conflict.

 You must reboot the Firebox after you change the Cluster ID.

 How the Virtual MAC Address is Calculated

 The virtual MAC addresses for interfaces on an active/passive FireCluster start with 00:00:5E:00:01.
-The sixth octet of the MAC address is set to a value that is equal to the interface number plus the Cluster ID.
+The sixth octet of the MAC address is set to a value that is the hexadecimal equivalent of the interface number plus the Cluster ID.

 If you add a second FireCluster to the same subnet, you must make sure to set the Cluster ID to a number that is different enough from the Cluster ID of the first FireCluster to avoid a virtual MAC address conflict.
 For example, if the first FireCluster has 5 interfaces, you must set the Cluster ID of the second FireCluster at least 5 higher than the Cluster ID for the first FireCluster.

 For example, if the second FireCluster has the Cluster ID set to 56, the virtual MAC addresses are: